General-Meow/kubernetes-notes/README.md

 - kubectl scale deployment <dep_name> --replicas=4
 - kubectl scale --replicas=4 -f replicationcontroller.yaml
 - kubectl rollout
+    - kubectl rollout restart deployment <deployment id>, redeploy pods, is pull always is on, it'll get the latest image
     - kubectl rollout status <deployment id>                - get the status of a particular rollout of a deployment
     - kubectl rollout history deployment <DEPLOYMENT_NAME>
     - kubectl rollout undo deployment <DEPLOYEMTN_NAME> --to-revision=<VERSION>
 - kubectl set image <deployment id> IMAGELABEL=new image:2  - updates the image of the deployment

 - kubectl edit <deployment id>          - edit a running deployment settings
+- kubectl get events --sort-by=.metadata.creationTimestamp      - get events to debug

+### Debugging

+kubectl run -it --rm --restart=Never busybox --image=busybox sh   - run a pod with a command prompt kubectl exec <POD-NAME> -c <CONTAINER-NAME> -- <COMMAND>          - connect to an existing pod with a command prompt kubectl config get-contexts                                       - look at the configuration of kubectl and see what your current context is kubectl get secret                                                - list all secrets in the default namespace kubectl get secret <SECRET NAME>  -o yaml                         - list out all the stored key value pairs in the secret echo '<ENCODED VALUE>' | base64 --decode                          - decord the encoded value from the secret

 ### minikube

 - minikube dashboard              - start the dashboard
 - minikube status                 - get the status of the cluster and kubectl
 - minikube ip                     - get the ip of the cluster